Ardgillan Castle: History

+The previous owner of the land was Robert Usher, a wine merchant from Tallaght.

+The house was built by the Reverend Robert Taylor son of Sir Thomas Taylor, 1st Baronet in 1738.
+When he bought the land it was quite a wooded area so he employed some former soldiers from Bangor, County Down and paid them 1d and a meal per day as well as bed every night.
+They also received a tot of Irish whiskey from Bushmills which was brought in for 2 shilling 2 pence a gallon.

+It later passed down to Thomas Edward Taylor, son of Reverend Edward Taylor (1768–1852), and grandson of Thomas Taylour, 1st Earl of Bective in the 19th century.

+In the 1850s, George Papworth was engaged to carry out renovations on the house including farm offices, he had earlier carried out works on nearby Kenure House.
+Frederick Darley was also involved in designing new stable blocks around the same time.

+The house remained in the Taylor family until 1962 when the estate was sold to Henrich Potts of Westphalia.

+In 1982 the estate was sold to Fingal County Council, which, with the help of Fás, renovated the house.
+It was officially opened to the public in 1992 by then president Mary Robinson.

 Features

 Featuring castellated embellishments, the building overlooks Barnageera Beach, the Irish Sea and Balbriggan.
 The castle consists of two storeys over a basement, which extends under the south lawns.
 When occupied, the ground and first floors were the living accommodation while the west and east wings were servants quarters and estate offices.
 The basement was the service floor, the kitchen and stores.
 The castle has now been restored and is open to visitors.

 Ardgillan Demesne is open to visitors, with a mix of woodlands and large grass open spaces.
 The park contains a walled herb garden, rose garden, Victorian conservatory or glasshouse, tea rooms and an ice house.
 A children's playground was built in 2006.

 Facilities and activities for visitors

 The ground floor rooms and kitchens of the Castle are open to visitors for guided tours.
 Tea rooms are located off the main reception area and are open during the Castle opening times.
 Upstairs, the former bedrooms are used for classes and exhibitions, including a permanent exhibition of the "Down Survey" colour maps and text.
 Rooms are also available for small group meetings and workshops.

 In 2005 the estate was host to a number of open-air concerts in the summer time.
 Pop artists who have played here include Moby, REM, Meat Loaf and Status Quo.
 No more concerts have been held at the venue since and it still remains to be seen if Fingal County Council plans to host any in the future.